 However, Young says her studies themselves haven’t been excessively difficult.

 “Coming back to university as an adult, you have a totally different perspective as to why you’re there,” she says.
 “Now, less than a B grade means I’m not working hard enough.
 This time around, school wasn’t difficult because I was interested in what I was learning.
 I was very focused and I really enjoyed the subject matter.”

 Three years ago, when Young was cleaning out her basement, she found her Business Administration diploma and decided to hang it in her office along with certifications from the Rotman School of Management Advanced Program in Human Resources Management and the Schulich School of Business Leading With Emotional Intelligence program.
 She purposely left a fourth space as a reminder of her goal to finish her degree.

 Young had been planning to graduate with an honours degree in Communication Studies but she decided she wanted to fill the space sooner, before she turned 60.
 So once she had earned the credits she needed for a general degree, she applied to graduate.
-Her daughter, son-in-law, and partner, Steve Shaver (BA‘83, Diploma ‘83), will be present to proudly watch her cross the stage.
+Her daughter, son-in-law, and partner, Steve Shaver (BA ‘83, Diploma ‘83), were present to proudly watch her cross the stage.

-However, Young won’t be done with her studies after she removes her cap and gown.
+However, Young isn't done with her studies now that she's removed her cap and gown.
 She’d still like to get that honours degree.
 And after that?
 Maybe a master’s, likely in Communication Studies, she says.

 “It has only been a couple of months since I finished courses and I’m already itching to get back at it.”

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×